Perfect Stride: Gameplay

 Perfect Stride is a first-person skateboarding simulator that players can do tricks in and socialize with other players online.
-It is set in an alternate universe in which pro skater Tony Hawk had never landed the 900 at X Games V in 1999 and achieved widespread recognition, and thus had never "triggered an explosion of corporate skateboarding", leading to the rise-in-power of an immortal "time wizard" who uses his abilities to prevent anybody from dying.
+It is set in an alternate universe in which pro skater Tony Hawk had never landed the 900 at X Games V in 1999 and achieved widespread recognition, and thus had never "triggered an explosion of corporate skateboarding", leading to the rise to power of an immortal "time wizard" who uses his abilities to prevent anybody from dying.
 The player's overarching goal is to venture through the various islands within the game's dystopian environment and find what is rumored to be the very last bullet to exist on Earth and use it to kill the Time Wizard once and for all.

 The game takes place within a metaphorical depiction of Yahoo!
 GeoCities and serves as a symbol of the "dying web," noting that the various pieces of architecture are representative of personal web pages.
 Perfect Stride takes inspiration from early movement exploits in first-person shooting games.
 Making use of only the computer mouse, it utilizes a unique control scheme in which the player clicks the left and right buttons to build up force and moves the mouse in that direction to gain momentum.
 A "rewind" feature allowing players to correct mistakes is also present in the game, included out of the developers' experiences with other games and a desire to make the gameplay fair.
 The rewind gimmick is also tied into the game's plot; the player is unable to die at any point at all in the game, as time is frozen whenever they are about to and they are forced to rewind out of it.